-Parent/Guardian: Student:

-School: Phool: Date of Conference
+School: Student: Date of Conference

-Please check problem areas be low.
+Please check the problem areas bel low

+Tlease check the problem areas bei iow.

-☐ Documentation of Abser nces ☐ Student Employment Interfering with School
+☐ Documentation of Absences ☐ Student Employment Interfering with School

-☐ Student Refusal to Attend □ Needed at Home
+☐ Student Refusal to Attend ☐ Needed at Home

-☐ Failure to Attend Due to Physical/Mental Illness ☐ Relationship with Fellow Students and/or School Staff
+☐ Failure to Attend Due to Physical/N Illness Mental ☐ Relationship with Fellow Students and/or School Staff

-☐ Teen Pregnancy☐ Teen Mom/Dad: Childcare Issues □ Transportation
+☐ Teen Pregnancy☐ Teen Mom/Dad: Childcare Issues ☐ Transportation

 ☐ Harassment/Bullying at school ☐ Academic Difficulties/Credit Loss

-☐ Dislike of School Experi ence □ Other
+☐ Dislike of School Experience □ Other

-No, I'm not interested in at Goal 1: Goal 2: • s®/Parent Project® workshop at this time. r Improvement
+Yes, I am interested in attending a Lovi No, I am not interested in attending a L ping Solutions®/Parent Project® workshop.
+Loving Solutions®/Parent Project® workshop currently.

+Goals for Improvement

-Goal 3:
+al 2: al 3:

-Attendance Laws and set forth further truancy by my child will in the Early Warning Trust result in mandatory attendational result in mandatory attendation in the court.
-Legal Reference of the court. e Board of Education as mandated by the Alabama Compulsory ancy Petition Program governing attendance.
-I understand that dance of the Early Warning Truancy Program and may result in tence: Laws of Alabama Relating to Education, Title 16-28-12; and 16-26, 15, 16-28-17.
+Attendance Laws and set forth in the further truancy by my child will result a petition being filed with the Juveni sed of the policy of the Board of Education as mandated by the Alabama Compulsive Early Warning Truancy Petition Program governing attendance.
+I understand that in mandatory attendance of the Early Warning Truancy Program and may resultile Court.
+Legal Reference: Laws of Alabama Relating to Education, Title 16-28 -No. 82-218, p.
+260, §7; and 16-26, 15, 16-28-17.

+•

+• Date

 Parent /Guardian Signature: Date

-Student Signature: Date
+Parent /Guardian Signature:Student Signature: Date

-School Representative Signatu re: Date
+Parent /Guardian Signature: Student Signature: School Representative Signature: Date

-attend the school confere tact or meet with parents. nce but did not participate.

-School Representative: Date

-THE COMPLETED FORM MUST BE SUBMITT TED FOR EACH STUDENT ASSIGNED TO EARLY